quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender computes its PTO timer every time an ack-eliciting packet is sent.
-When ack-eliciting packets are in-flight in multiple packet number spaces, the timer MUST be set from the packet number space with the earliest timeout.
+When ack-eliciting packets are in-flight in multiple packet number spaces, the timer MUST be set for the packet number space with the earliest timeout.
 A sender might choose to optimize this by setting the timer fewer times if it knows that more ack-eliciting packets will be sent within a short period of time.